stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed.md

 #### Hazard Examples

-* **Avalanches, Rockfalls and Mudslides**<br>
+##### Avalanches, Rockfalls and Mudslides
-*Any Level of Hazard*<br>
+*Any Level of Hazard*

 The hazard makes an attack vs the Dexterity defence of any character in the area where the it occurs.
 On a hit, a creature takes bludgeoning damage and is buried by the hazard, or half as much damage on a miss.
-The area is filled with snow, rubble or mud and becomes difficult terrain.<br>
+The area is filled with snow, rubble or mud and becomes difficult terrain.

 Any buried creature is considered suffocated, and it can dig through to free itself.
 To do so, the creature must succeed a number of Strength (Athletics) checks, as shown in the following table.

 | Hazard Level | Number of Checks |